CoderTofu/PriMath/documentation/main.md

 #### menu.jsx
 I wasted a lot of time writing "cool" menus only to find out it sucked.
 So in the end I just did the simplest one I could think of and by that I mean searching for the internet for the easiest one I could put in my site.

-#### view-mode.jsx
-I thought that having a view mode would have been very cool.
-So I made a single mock up, turns out it was cooler if the browser remembered my preference.
-In the end I used localStorage to save view mode preference.
+By the first round of feedback they told me to put the dark mode settings in the menu so after 30 minutes of fixing it I left it in the menu as a setting.

 ### Pages